PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 - https://www.adafruit.com/products/2796
 - https://learn.adafruit.com/adafruit-feather-m0-adalogger

+Rover data is logged to a file called _r_hhmmss.ubx_, base (static) data is logged to a file called _b_hhmmss.ubx_.
 The code logs RAWX data continuously to SD card until the stop button is pressed.
 Since the code is logging a large amount of data, it is necessary to keep the log file open throughout.
 If the power is removed or the board is reset before the stop button is pressed, the logged data will be lost.

+[RAWX_Logger_2](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/RAWX_Logger_2) is an improved version of the logger.
+A new log file is automatically opened every _INTERVAL_ minutes to minimise data loss in the event of a power failure.

 Connect a normally-open push-to-close switch between swPin and GND.
 By default, swPin is Digital Pin 15 (0.2" away from the GND pin on the Adalogger).
 The pin can be changed by editing the code.